fjxmlzn/GPUTaskScheduler/README.md

 ```

 Now the scheduler will schedule the test instances on the GPUs you set in parallel for you.
 Whenever a test instance finishes on one GPU, the scheduler will fetch the next test instances and run it on that GPU.

+> **WARNING:** If you import theano or tensorflow library in the top module of my_gpu_task.py (or config.py), the code may immediately occupy part of GPU resources before scheduler starts.
+Usually that would only waste part of GPU memory resources, but not GPU calculation resources.
+If you don't want this happen, there are many workarounds:
+> * Use [lazy_import](https://github.com/mnmelo/lazy_import) library to import theano or tensorflow, so that they will be loaded at the first real usage.
+> * Move import statements to MyGPUTask class body.
+> * Implement the test code in another file, and call it in MyGPUTask.main.

+> **TODO:** A better way to get around this.

 ### Other useful interfaces